NLnetLabs/incremental-deleg/draft-homburg-deleg.md

   Assuming Qname-minimisation, there are no extra queries needed in most cases if the authoritative name server has deleg support.
-The exception is when the parent zone is not signed and has no deleg records.
+The exception is when the parent zone is not signed and has no IDELEG records.
   In that case, one extra query is needed when the parent zone is first contacted (and every TTL).